omnivector-solutions/layer-pip/README.md

-# Pip layer
+# venv layer

-The pip layer for juju provides a convienient mechanism for higher-layered charms to install pip packages with layer options.
+The venv layer for juju provides a convienient mechanism for charms to install pip packages in a python3 venv.

 ## Usage